federicofuentes/minimal-mistakes/_pages/research.md

 - Numerical analysis, and more specifically, finite element analysis, where numerical methods are developed to solve partial differential equations (PDEs) using a computer.
 - Applied nonlinear dynamics, particularly hydrodynamic stability of incompressible fluid systems, where important properties are studied with the aid of a computer via semidefinite programs (SDPs) with sum-of-square (SoS) constraints.

+Recently, I have tried to combine these two lines of research with the aim of resolving some logstanding problems in fluid mechanics.

 ## Finite element analysis

 <!-- Various PDEs arising from different physical phenomena may be solved numerically with a computer via finite element methods, where the domain is broken into a mesh of elements of different shapes.